BartoszNowacki/IndeterminateProgressView/README.md

 }
 ```

-*Please note* that if you want to start the progressView indeterminate animation as soon as view will appear, you should put startIndeterminateProgress() function in viewWillAppear.
+*Please note* to start the progressView indeterminate animation as soon as view will appear, you should put startIndeterminateProgress() function in viewWillAppear.